 Vice President Hon Samia Hassan Suluhu issued the directive in Dodoma at the celebrations of the International Day of the Midwife.

-The Vice President said that if councils build accommodation for healthcare workers near to their stations it will help increase access to emergency services by mothers and children.
-Currently healthcare workers, especially midwives, are not onsite rendering emergency services inadequate.
+The Vice President said that if councils build accomodation for healthcare workers near to their stations it will help increase access to emergency services by mothers and children .
+Currently healthcare workers, especially midwives are not onsite rendering emergency services inadequate.

-The Vice President urged the heads of provinces and districts to oversee the building of these facilities to ensure that the country reaches its goal of reducing the number of maternal deaths by 2030.
+The Vice President urged the heads of provinces and districts to oversee the building of these facilities to ensure that the country reaches its goal of reducing the number of maternal deaths in the country by 2030.

-Addressing the challenges facing the health sector in the country, the Vice President assured health sector workers in the country that the government continues to work on these challenges, including ensuring the availability of medical commodities so that everyone across the country has access to quality healthcare.
+Addressing the challenges facing the health sector in the country, the Vice President assured health sector wokers in the country that the government continues to work on these challenges, including the ensuring the availability of medical commodities to ensure everyone across the country has access to quality healthcare.

-The availability of drugs at healthcare facilities in the country reached 83 per cent by the end of March 2017.
-The Vice President also encouraged midwives to work hard and to uphold their values.
+The availability of drugs at healthcare facilities in the countryreached 83 per cent by the end of March 2017.
+The Vice President also encouraged modwoves to work hard and to uphold their values.

-The Minister of Health, Social Development, Gender, Elderly and Children, Ummy Mwalimu, assured the Vice President that her Ministry will continue to effectively manage the delivery of public health.
+The Minister of Health, Social Development, Gender, Elderly and Children, Ummy Mwalimu, assured the Vice President that his Ministry will continue to effectively manage the delivery of public health as well as manage the ethics of ministers of health across the country.
 She said there had been a strong commitment by the government to ensure that citizens have access to healthcare demonstrated by the one trillion budget allocated for the fiscal year 2017/2018, an increase from the previous year.

 Maternal and infant mortality